 The Floating Hospital for Children is the children’s hospital branch of Tufts Medical Center, which is located in downtown Boston and works in partnership with the community.

-It is a full-service hospital, meaning it provides pediatric inpatient and outpatient services in every speciality—both medical and surgical.
+It is a full-service hospital, meaning it provides pediatric inpatient and outpatient services in every specialty—both medical and surgical.
 From tick bites and general pediatric care to complex cases such as cancers, heart disease, and trauma, the Floating Hospital for Children is there for it all.

 My experience with Floating Hospital for Children